byuistats/DS250-Cannon/content/Slides/p1/d3/_index.md

 #### Anouncements

-1. Resume Workshop:  5:00-6:00 Tonight (Wed 1/18) STC 375
-2. Always submit a halfway checkpoint even if you're behind!
+1. Always submit a halfway checkpoint even if you're behind!
     * It's the only hard due date
     * Think of it as a check in with "the boss"